-We currently are not aware of any other business to be brought before the stockholders' meeting.
-Only holders of record of Sonic's Class A Common Stock and Class B Common Stock at the close of business on February 18, 2015 will be entitled to notice of, and to vote at, the stockholders' meeting or any adjournment or postponement thereof.
+Only holders of record of Sonic's Class A Common Stock and Class B Common Stock as of the close of business on February 28, 2019 will be entitled to receive notice of, and to vote at, the Annual Meeting.
+You may obtain directions to the Annual Meeting, where you may vote in person, by calling (704) 566-2400.

-Whether or not you plan to attend the stockholders' meeting, you are urged to vote.
-For specific voting instructions, please refer to the information provided in the accompanying Proxy Statement and your proxy card or voting instruction form, notice letter or the voting instructions you receive by e-mail.
-Submitting your proxy does not deprive you of your right to attend the stockholders' meeting and to vote your shares in person.
+Your vote is important.
+Whether or not you plan to attend the Annual Meeting, you are encouraged to vote as soon as possible to ensure that your shares are represented at the meeting.
+For specific voting instructions, please refer to the information provided in the accompanying Proxy Statement and proxy card or voting instruction form, the notice letter or the voting instructions you receive by e-mail.
+Submitting your proxy does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.